Enid, Oklahoma: In popular culture

-Enid is also mentioned in passing in a few popular novels and films.
-In chapter 12 of The Grapes of Wrath, Enid is one of the towns that feeds into Route 66 from the north via Route 64.
+Enid is mentioned in passing in a few popular novels and films.
+In chapter 12 of The Grapes of Wrath, it is one of the towns that feeds into Route 66 from the north via Route 64.

 In the CBS series The Big Bang Theory, character Sheldon Cooper contemplates moving to Enid because of its "low crime rate" and "high speed internet" service, but decides against it because the city lacks a model railroad store.'
+In fact, Enid does have a railroad museum at 702 N Washington St, Enid, the Railroad Museum of Oklahoma, complete with a gift shop featuring trains and box cars.

-In the FX series The Americans FBI agent Stan Beeman plans to relocate a family of Soviet defectors to Enid.
+In the FX series The Americans, FBI agent Stan Beeman plans to relocate a family of Soviet defectors to Enid.

+In the 2001 film Jurassic Park III, Paul and Amanda Kirby reside in Enid with their son Eric, who is stranded on Isla Sorna.
+Referring to a flock of Pteranodons, Amanda says, "I dare them to nest in Enid, Oklahoma."